OpenBMB/MiniCPM-V/README.md

 TODO：case画图展示 @蔡天驰

 ## OmniLMM 3B
-OmniLMM 3B (i.e., MiniCPM-V) is an efficient version with promising performance for deployment.
-The model is built based on SigLip 400M and [MiniCPM](https://github.com/OpenBMB/MiniCPM)  2.4B, connected by a perceiver resampler layer.
-Notable features of OmniLLM 3B include:
+**OmniLMM-3B** (i.e., MiniCPM-Omni) is an efficient version with promising performance for deployment.
+The model is built based on SigLip-400M and MiniCPM-2.4B, connected by a perceiver resampler.
+Notable features of OmniLMM-3B include:

-- **High Efficiency.** OmniLLM 3B can be efficiently deployed on most GPU cards and personal computers, and even on edge devices such as mobile phones.
-In terms of visual encoding, we compress the image representations into 64 tokens via perceiver resampler, which is significantly fewer than other LMMs based on MLP architecture (typically >512 tokens).
-This allows OmniLLM 3B to operate with much less memory cost and higher speed during inference.
+- 🚀 **High Efficiency.**

+  OmniLMM-3B can be **efficiently deployed on most GPU cards and personal computers**, and **even on edge devices such as mobile phones**.
+In terms of visual encoding, we compress the image representations into 64 tokens via a perceiver resampler, which is significantly fewer than other LMMs based on MLP architecture (typically > 512 tokens).
+This allows OmniLMM-3B to operate with **much less memory cost and higher speed during inference**.

-- **Promising Performance.** OmniLMM 3B achieves state-of-the-art performance on multiple benchmarks (including MMMU, MME and MMbech, etc) among models with comparable sizes, surpassing existing LMMs built on Phi-2.
-It even achieves comparable or better performance than the 9.6B Qwen-VL-Chat.
+- 🔥 **Promising Performance.**

+  OmniLMM-3B achieves **state-of-the-art performance** on multiple benchmarks (including MMMU, MME, and MMbech, etc) among models with comparable sizes, surpassing existing LMMs built on Phi-2.
+It even **achieves comparable or better performance than the 9.6B Qwen-VL-Chat**.

-- **Bilingual Support.** OmniLMM 3B is the first edge-deployable LMM supporting bilingual multi-modal interaction in English and Chinese.
-This is achieved by generalizing multi-modal capabilities across languages, a technique from our ICLR 2024 spotlight [paper](https://arxiv.org/abs/2308.12038).
+- 🙌 **Bilingual Support.**

+  OmniLMM-3B is **the first edge-deployable LMM supporting bilingual multimodal interaction in English and Chinese**.
+This is achieved by generalizing multimodal capabilities across languages, a technique from our ICLR 2024 spotlight [paper](https://arxiv.org/abs/2308.12038).

 <table style="margin: 0px auto;">
 <thead>